d2l-ai/d2l-en/chapter_introduction/index.md

   These are then adjusted in such a way that the discriminator (effectively a two-sample test) cannot distinguish fake from real data.
-  Through the ability to use arbitrary algorithms to generate data, it opened up density estimation to a wide variety of techniques.
+  Through the ability to use arbitrary algorithms to generate data, density estimation was opened up to a wide variety of techniques.
-  Examples of galloping Zebras :cite:`Zhu.Park.Isola.ea.2017` and of fake celebrity faces :cite:`Karras.Aila.Laine.ea.2017` are both testimony to this progress.
+  Examples of galloping zebras :cite:`Zhu.Park.Isola.ea.2017` and of fake celebrity faces :cite:`Karras.Aila.Laine.ea.2017` are each testimony to this progress.
-  Even amateur doodlers can produce photorealistic images based on just sketches that describe how the layout of a scene looks like :cite:`Park.Liu.Wang.ea.2019`.
+  Even amateur doodlers can produce photorealistic images based on just sketches describing the layout of a scene :cite:`Park.Liu.Wang.ea.2019`.
-* Besides, while the diffusion process gradually adds random noise to data samples, *diffusion models* :cite:`sohl2015deep,ho2020denoising` learn the denoising process to gradually construct data samples from random noise, reversing the diffusion process.
-They start to replace generative adversarial networks in more recent deep generative models, such as in DALL-E 2 :cite:`ramesh2022hierarchical` and Imagen :cite:`saharia2022photorealistic` for creative art and image generation based on text descriptions.
+* Furthermore, while the diffusion process gradually adds random noise to data samples, *diffusion models* :cite:`sohl2015deep,ho2020denoising` learn the denoising process to gradually construct data samples from random noise, reversing the diffusion process.
+They have started to replace generative adversarial networks in more recent deep generative models, such as in DALL-E 2 :cite:`ramesh2022hierarchical` and Imagen :cite:`saharia2022photorealistic` for creative art and image generation based on text descriptions.
-* In many cases, a single GPU is insufficient to process the large amounts of data available for training.
+* In many cases, a single GPU is insufficient for processing the large amounts of data available for training.
   Over the past decade the ability to build parallel and distributed training algorithms has improved significantly.
   One of the key challenges in designing scalable algorithms